jrdalino/flowersareforever/README.md

 ## Solution:
 - Strategy Pattern offers a solution so that switching between the different pricing schemes is simplified.
 - Furthermore, the computation of the price itself is encapsulated in a separate class, so that changes in pricing scheme can be easily made.

+## To do:
+- Improve two classes called MothersDayStrategy and ValentinesDayStrategy that implement (inherits from) the PricingStrategy interface (abstract class).
+- calculateTotal (..) method in the MothersDayStrategy class returns the total price of all the items.
+- If the item is a Flower, it marks up the price by 15%.
+- calculateTotal (..) method in the ValentinesDayStrategy class returns the total price of all the items.
+- If the item is a Toy, it marks up the price by 25%.

 ## Setup
 ```